-At the university, Fabienne joined the sociology faculty because, in her final year in high school, one of the teachers she admired was a sociologist, and she admired his mastery of the course.
-Additionally, reading Jacques Chevrier's "African Anthology" book made her
+At the university, Fabienne joined the sociology Fabienne is responsible for evaluating the faculty because, in her final year in high social, cultural, economic, and environmental school, one of the teachers she admired was impacts of the construction of stormwater a sociologist, and she admired his mastery of the course.
+Additionally, reading Jacques retention basins.
+Her research entails assessing the basins built in Burkina Faso.
+Chevrier's "African Anthology" book made her